CollotsSpot/Conditional-Media-Player/README.md

     - sensor: bedroom
 ```

-You should now have the media player working
+You should now have the media player working.
+The Card will not show on the dashboard when the media_player is off or idle.
+This is normal behaviour.
+The card will always be shown when editing the Dashboard.